 Depending on the state and employer, professional certification or state licensing may be required; some states require preschool teachers to have a minimum of relevant experience, too.
-The BLS predicts that preschool teachers can expect fast as average job growth - 7% from 2014-2024.
-The median wage for preschool teachers was $28,570 in 2015, per the BLS, although this figure varied by employment type.
-Those who worked in elementary schools earned median pay of $42,880, while those who worked in daycare centers earned median pay of $26,210 that year.
+The BLS predicts that preschool teachers can expect faster than average job growth 10% from 2016-2026.
+The median wage for preschool teachers was $28,990 in 2017, per the BLS, although this figure varied by employment type.
+Those who worked in elementary schools earned median pay of $46,600, while those who worked in daycare centers earned median pay of $26,870 that year.

 Childcare workers provide basic care such as supervision, meals, bathing, and comfort to kids whose parents are away, such as for work or school.
 Childcare workers may also provide age-appropriate activities and instruction.

 Requirements for this occupation vary by employer and state, but usually include at least a high school diploma.
 Some employers prefer candidates with some postsecondary education in early childhood education, and some require professional certification.
 Completion of a training program in how to provide appropriate care may also be required.
 The BLS projects that jobs in this field will increase 7% from 2016-2026; it also reported that childcare workers earned median pay of $22,290 in 2017.